neftjs/neft/namespace.coffee.md

 For arrays add to property name two brackets ('[]')
 - look at isStringArray method to check it in other way.

-	get = exports.get = (obj, path='', target) ->
+		get = utils.get = (obj, path='', target) ->

 			expect(obj).not().toBe.primitive()

 			switch typeof path

 				when 'object'

 					path = exports.clone path

 				when 'string'

 					# split path by dot's
 					path = path.split '.'

 				else

 					throw new TypeError

 			# check chunks
 			for key, i in path

 				# empty props are not supported
 				if not key.length and i
 					throw new ReferenceError "utils.get(): empty properties are not supported"

 				# support array elements by `[]` chars
 				if isStringArray key

 					# get array key name
 					key = key.substring 0, key.indexOf('[]')

 					# cut path removing checked elements
 					path = path.splice i

 					# update current path elem without array brackets
 					path[0] = path[0].substring key.length + 2

 					# if current path is empty, remove it
 					unless path[0].length then path.shift()

 					# create target array if no exists
 					target ?= new OptionsArray()

 					# move to the key value if needed
 					if key.length
 						obj = obj[key]

 					# return `undefined` if no value exists
 					if typeof obj is 'undefined'
 						return undefined

 					# call this func recursive on all array elements
 					# found results will be saved in the `target` array
 					for elem in obj
 						get elem, path.join('.'), target

 					# return `undefined` if nothing has been found
 					unless target.length
 						return undefined

 					# return found elements
 					return target

 				# move to the next object value
 				if key.length then obj = obj[key]

 				# break if no way exists
 				if typeof obj isnt 'object' and typeof obj isnt 'function'

 					# if it is no end of path, return undefined
 					if i isnt path.length - 1
 						obj = undefined

 					break

 			# save obj into target array
 			if target and typeof obj isnt 'undefined' then target.push obj

 			obj

 #### *class* get.OptionsArray()

 Special version of Array, returned if result of the `get` method is a list of possible values and not a proper value.

-	exports.get.OptionsArray = class OptionsArray extends Array
+		get.OptionsArray = class OptionsArray extends Array

 			constructor: -> super

 ### isStringArray()

 Check if string references into array (according to notation in `get` method).

-	isStringArray = exports.isStringArray = (arg) ->
+		isStringArray = utils.isStringArray = (arg) ->

 			expect(arg).toBe.string()

 			arg.slice(-2) is '[]'